 How To Make Your Gut As Healthy As It Can Be

 Diversity in the gut means you have a lot of different types of gut bacteria.
 The diversity of gut bacteria is a good thing.
 Effective treatments to make the microbiome more healthy and diverse are in development.
 Until then, here are things you can do to optimize it on your own.

-- Diet: A plant-based diet, free of processed foods, and low in meat, has been shown to improve microbiome diversity.
+- Diet: A Mediterranean diet, has been shown to improve microbiome diversity.
 Including cultured or fermented foods may also improve gut bacteria’s diversity by providing natural forms of probiotics.